Toward Multidiversified Ensemble Clustering of High-Dimensional Data: From Subspaces to Metrics and Beyond: Related Work

 Although in recent years significant advances have been made in the research of ensemble clustering \cite{iam_on11_linkbased,wu15_TKDE,huang15_ecfg,Huang16_TKDE,huang17_tcyb,Liu2017_DMKD,liu17_tkde,liu17_bioinformatics,Fred05_EAC,Li_WCC08,wang11_tsmcb,li12_nips,Zheng14_TKDD,wu13_ijcai,Zhong15_pr,huang14_weac,Fan17_ijcai,Yousefnezhad17_tcyb,Huang16_neucom,wang09_pr,yi_icdm12,strehl02,fern04_bipartite,topchy05,franek13_pr}, yet the existing methods are mostly devised for general-purpose scenarios and lack the desirable ability to appropriately address the clustering problem of high-dimensional data.
 More recently, some efforts have been made to deal with the curse of dimensionality, where subspace-based (or feature-based) techniques are often exploited.
 Jing et al. \cite{Jing15_pr} adopted stratified feature sampling to generate a set of subspaces, which are further incorporated into several ensemble clustering algorithms to build the consensus clustering for high-dimensional data.
 Yu et al. \cite{yu15_tkde} proposed a novel subspace-based ensemble clustering framework termed AP$^2$CE, which integrates random subspaces, affinity propagation, normalized cut, and five candidate distance metrics.
 Further, Yu et al. \cite{Yu16_tkde_incremental} proposed a semi-supervised subspace-based ensemble clustering framework by incorporating random subspaces, constraint propagation, incremental ensemble selection, and normalized cut into the framework.
 Fern and Brodley \cite{fern2003random} exploited random subspace projection to build a set of subspaces, which in fact are obtained by (randomly) linear combination of features (or feature sets).
-These methods \cite{Jing15_pr,yu15_tkde,Yu16_tkde_incremental,fern2003random} typically exploit the diversity in high-dimensionality by various subspace-based techniques, but few of them have fully considered the potentially huge diversity in metric spaces.
-The existing methods \cite{Jing15_pr,yu15_tkde,Yu16_tkde_incremental,fern2003random} generally use one or a few preselected similarity/disimilarity metrics, which are selected implicitly based on the expert's knowledge or some prior assumptions.
+Chu et al. \cite{chu20_tkde} used three clustering results (generated by three different clustering algorithms) to guide the feature learning process.
+These methods \cite{chu20_tkde,Jing15_pr,yu15_tkde,Yu16_tkde_incremental,fern2003random} typically exploit the diversity in high-dimensionality by various subspace-based or feature learning based techniques, but few of them have fully considered the potentially huge diversity in metric spaces.
+The existing methods \cite{chu20_tkde,Jing15_pr,yu15_tkde,Yu16_tkde_incremental,fern2003random} generally use one or a few preselected similarity/disimilarity metrics, which are selected implicitly based on the expert's knowledge or some prior assumptions.
 Although the method in \cite{yu15_tkde} proposed to randomly select a metric out of the five candidate metrics at each time, yet it still failed to go beyond a few metrics to explore the huge potential hidden in a large number of diversified metrics, which may play a crucial role in clustering high-dimensional data.
 The key challenge here lies in how to create such a large number of highly diversified metrics, and further how to jointly exploit the diversity in the large number of metrics, together with subspace-wise diversity and cluster-wise diversity, to achieve a unified ensemble clustering framework for high-dimensional data.